TL;DR

 What To Do Now

-Before April 2026, review your salary and dividend mix with your accountant.
-You may be able to bring forward dividend payments before the rate rises.
+April 2026 is weeks away.
+Review your salary and dividend mix with your accountant now.
+You may still be able to bring forward dividend payments before the rate rises.

 When Each Change Takes Effect